 VA Home Improvement Ideas

-Many veterans who use the VA Home Loan Guarantee Program to purchase or refinance their homes want to make home improvements.
+Many veterans who use the VA Home Loan Guarantee Program want to make home improvements.
 Even if you are buying a pre-existing home, there may be certain improvements you will want to make right away to save on utility bills or make the house more energy-efficient.
 When you purchase or refinance a home through the VA Home Loan Guarantee Program the VA is willing to finance the cost of your energy-efficient home improvements into your loan, so that you will have money available to make your home improvements now.

 The VA will allow you to finance money for energy-efficient home improvements into your new mortgage loan or refinance mortgage loan as long as the money is used to pay for one of the following home improvements: